magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-For that reason the assertions of the `validate-shopping-form-test` test have been implemented by getting the `first` item of the vector of messages returned by the `validate-shopping-form` when the value of a field does not pass the validation:
+For that reason the assertions of the `validate-shopping-form-test` test have been implemented by getting the `first` item of the vector of messages returned by the `validate-shopping-form` when a value of an input field does not pass the validation:

 ```clj
 (deftest validate-shopping-form-test